Nebraska beer stores scrutinized at state liquor hearing

-LINCOLN, Neb. — Activists who want to close four Nebraska beer stores on the border of a South Dakota Indian reservation say the area doesn’t have sufficient law enforcement to respond to the frequent fights, drunken driving and other crimes in the tiny village.
+LINCOLN, Neb.
+(AP) _ Activists who want to close four Nebraska beer stores on the border of a South Dakota Indian reservation say the area doesn’t have sufficient law enforcement to respond to the frequent fights, drunken driving and other crimes in the tiny village.

 Their testimony Thursday came during a hearing before state alcohol regulators who are considering whether to bar the stores from selling alcohol in Whiteclay, Nebraska, a village with nine full-time residents.